TaaviStone/CodingNotes/WorkDailyToDo.md

 **Business**

 *vehicles*
-- [ ] Do we need "CODE" in FGW or use straight SW OperatorCode
+- [x] Do we need "CODE" in FGW or use straight SW OperatorCode
-- [ ] Vehicles Trailers
+- [x] Vehicles Trailers

-household - should look active, look primary address
-- also mobile number from there too
-- mobile number with international code

 Pet classification added under SW addons